jianzhnie/machine_learning_notes/deep-learning/self-supervised/SimCLR.md

 To understand SimCLR, let’s explore how it builds on the core components of the contrastive learning framework.

 Given an input image, we create 2 correlated copies of it, by applying 2 separate data augmentation operators.
-The transformations include (1) *random crop and resize*, (2) *random color distortions*, and (3) *random Gaussian blur*.
+The transformations include

+ (1) *random crop and resize*,

+(2) *random color distortions*,

+ (3) *random Gaussian blur*.

 ```python
 color_jitter = transforms.ColorJitter(0.8 * s, 0.8 * s, 0.8 * s, 0.2 * s)
 data_augment = transforms.Compose([transforms.RandomResizedCrop(96),
                                    transforms.RandomHorizontalFlip(),
                                    transforms.RandomApply([color_jitter], p=0.8),